squaremo/rabbit.js/README.md

 ## rabbit.js and Socket.IO

+`MessageStream` is designed to look just like Socket.IO's `Client` class, and `sockets.listen()` will happily wrap a Socket.IO server. npm should install Socket.IO; or, install using

+    $ npm bundle install socket.io

-`MessageStream` is designed to look just like Socket.IO's `Client` class, and `sockets.listen()` will happily wrap a Socket.IO server.
-If you clone Socket.IO-node in the working directory, run `node socketio.js`, then point your browser at `http://localhost:8080/` you'll get a familiar demo, this time running through RabbitMQ.
+Then run `node socketio.js`, and point your browser at `http://localhost:8080/` you'll get a familiar demo, this time running through RabbitMQ.

 You can also mix this with the socket or pipe server above, since they are both sending messages through RabbitMQ; or, with an AMQP client